-A business improves may want to its payroll process when its payroll is late, prone to errors, or overly complex.
+A business may want to improve its payroll process when its payroll is late, prone to errors, or overly complex.
 Frequent payroll errors can result in penalties or delayed payments, ultimately affecting the employer and employee relationship.

 To help reduce frequent errors and improve the overall payroll process, we compiled a list of seven payroll processing best practices.